-After a short coffee break we learned about the ‘concept board’ or also called ‘mood board’, which is a great tool to use, when you are feeling stuck, as it will help you focus and channel your ideas.
-We looked at different ways of approaching a concept board and also talked about finding our style.
+After a short coffee break we learned about an easy 3-step tool, the mood board, which helps you when you are feeling stuck, as it will help you focus and channel your ideas.
+We looked at different ways of approaching a mood board and also talked about finding your own style.

 And finally, we got creative!
 It was lovely to see how the creative juices started flowing and the ladies, almost as if in a meditative state (creative work can be very relaxing) were leafing through magazines and snipping away.